praeducer/big-data-analytics-for-competitive-advantage/film-proposal/data-collection/README.md

 ###### Output
 For each URL provided, there will be a 'page-name.html' file stored in './data/films/'.
 This file will contain the source code found at the given URL.

 ### Step Three: Parse the Film Files
 ##### film_data_extractor.py
 This is the script that does the primary data extraction.
 This script will parse all of the HTML files stored in './data/films/'.
+It turns each file into an HTML Beautiful Soup object and passes this object into a series of functions.
+Each function parses the page and returns a specific piece of data.
+All of this data for all of the films is placed in a single .csv file.

 ###### Input
 This script will process every file located in './data/films/'.
 It grabs every file in the given directory and processes it when possible.
+It assumes they are Wikipedia film pages downloaded directly from the web.
+It will only need the body of the pages.

 ###### Output
 It will create a .csv file where each row represents a film.
 Each row will have the following columns:

 'title', 'url', 'release date', 'release year', 'budget', 'revenue', 'director', 'actor', 'distributor', 'genre'.

 Each of these will typically be the direct output from one of the several extractor functions defined in the file e.g. 'actor_extractor(filmPageSoup)' or 'budget_extractor(filmPageSoup)'.

-If column contains a list, it will be pipe, '|', separated. e.g.  'genre':
+If the column contains a list, it will be pipe, '|', separated. e.g.  'genre':

 `
 fantasy|action|comedy